 - Bank statement (if required)

 The statement of purpose is used by the Graduate Committee to evaluate your ability to write, your interest in a specific field of history, and your goals as a future historian.
 Reading the applicant’s statement of purpose, the committee looks for a good fit between the applicant’s goals and the department’s program.
-It should be 1-2 pages in length.
+It should be 1–2 pages, single spaces, in length.
 Please upload it into your online application.

 Submit the main Graduate Admission Application, which includes your uploaded statement of purpose and writing samples, as well as the names and email addresses of your letter of recommendation writers, online, along with your $70 fee.
 Of the other materials, some go to the History department while others go to the Graduate School.